roschwarz/hydi/README.md

 awk '{if(NR == 1 || $14 == 0) print }' examples/output.txt > examples/output.noovershoot.txt
 ```

-For all downstream analyses it is recommended to filter the data for a desired fdr cutoff, e.g. fdr <= 0.1, using `fdr_diff` (field 20) and to use the convienience field `est_mindiff` (field 21) to eliminate biologically irrelevant differences.
+For all downstream analyses it is recommended to filter the data for a desired fdr cutoff, e.g. fdr <= 0.1, using `fdr_diff` (field 20) and to use the convenience field `est_mindiff` (field 21) to eliminate biologically irrelevant differences.
 Both values are calculated based on the difference p-value (field 19) and the confidence interval (field 16-18), respectively.
 For instance, the shell command

 ```{sh}
 awk '{if(NR == 1 || ($14 == 0 && $20 <= 0.1 && $21 >= 0.1)) print }' examples/output.txt > examples/output.noovershoot.filtered.txt
 ```
-extracts all sites without significant overshoots, significant fdr-corrected differenital hydroxymethylation and a minimum difference of at least 0.1.
+extracts all sites without significant overshoots, significant fdr-corrected differential hydroxymethylation and a minimum difference of at least 0.1.

 ### Analysis of 5hmC

-If hydi is used for indentifying 5hmCs in either group, the convienience flag `5hmC` (field 15) may come in handy.
+If hydi is used for identifying 5hmCs in either group, the convenience flag `5hmC` (field 15) may come in handy.
 For instance, to identify
 sites that are hydroxymethylated in both groups run

 ```{sh}